concrete-cesar-neves/blackdog/README.md

 # Learn The Basics About Docker

-This documents provides a Docker start-guide for beginners.
+This documents provides a Docker start-guide for beginners using Mac OS Sierra.

-## Table of Contents :scream:
+## Table of Contents

 * Installing Docker
 * Create a Docker Image using Debian running a Hello World website